 Burrenbeo Conservation Volunteers is an extremely open and welcoming group of likeminded people who care about the Burren and indeed, the community.
 You don’t have to be from the Burren to be a part of this team, so why not join this active group today

 PhD in Community Engagement with the landscape

 Building strong community-university relationships is imperative when it comes to conducting research and working towards informing policy.
-This is why Burrenbeo Trust are facilitating the field research of Elaine Williams, our Community Engagement Officer – as she is currently undertaking a PhD in association with the Trust and NUI Galway.
+This is why Burrenbeo Trust are helping to facilitate the field research of Elaine Williams, as she is currently undertakes her PhD in association with the Trust and NUI Galway.